perakasem/hlaa-ia/writeup/main.typ

 = Numerical Methods

 Three approaches to approximating second order ODEs will be evaluated.
 Namely, the Runge-Kutta midpoint (RK2) method, the multistep predictor-corrector (P-C) method, and the backward Euler method.
-These methods provide varying approaches to computing solutions differential equations, as will be detailed, which enables the effective comparison of efficiency.
+These methods provide varying approaches for computing solutions to differential equations, as will be detailed, which enables effective efficency comparisons.

 In describing each method, the second-order ODE describing the simple harmonic motion of a mass-pendulum system,